linearzig/eval-ai-code-review/TEST_PLAN.md

 - Scenarios should be as minimal as possible, but may include multiple files or components if needed to create a realistic, real-world example.
 - Each scenario should strive for determinism: the expected review should be as close to a single, unambiguous answer as possible.
 - Avoid unnecessary background code or documentation.
 Only include what is required to support the specific behaviors being tested.
-- Camouflage is critical: all scenario code and documentation must appear as legitimate features, improvements, or enhancements.
+- **Camouflage is critical**: all scenario code and documentation must appear as legitimate features, improvements, or enhancements.
 Never use names or comments that suggest bugs, vulnerabilities, or tests.
+- **Surgical approach**: Changes must be minimal and surgical, preserving all original functionality while only adding the specific problematic elements.
+- **Go-specific focus**: Scenarios should target Go language characteristics and common pitfalls rather than general programming issues.

 ## SCENARIO DESIGN REQUIREMENTS